remoblaser/cs2-beta-enroll-status/README.md

 ## About

 This little script is meant to check your CS2 Beta Enrollment Status by reading messages from the CS:GO Game Coordinator.
-In case you have received an invite, you should receive a message type `9217`
+In case you have received an invite, you should receive a message type `9217`.
+It's meant as an alternative to starting CS:GO over and over again.

 ## How to use